Support Orders and Attorney Fees Paid Pursuant to Deductions of Child Support

 that ends the family support obligation, in whole or in part.

-overpayments and attorney fees from an award before calculating the
+overpayments and attorney fees from an award before calculating the amount of

-honor deduction orders for child support, spousal support and arrearages related
+deduction orders for child support, spousal support and arrearages related to

 3. Marine Industry Fund

 5. Accrued compensation award issued

 6. Violation of a Specific